 Any successful business owner or entrepreneur understands the importance of providing top-notch customer service, regardless of their industry or the products and services they represent.
 Without good customer service, it becomes increasingly difficult to remain successful, especially as a business or brand is more widely known and recognized.

 Create a customer service strategy to ensure your ability to maintain communication with your customers, even after they have placed their orders.
 Implementing a customer service strategy is a way for you to avoid missing opportunities to remedy potential bad sales or negative experiences.
 Some ways to consider improving your customer service strategy for your candle making business may include:

 - Adding a Live Chat Option to Your Website or ECommerce Store

 - Creating a Ticket System for Users to Submit Issues They Are Experiencing

 - Creating Email Forms on Your Website, Social Media Sites, and ECommerce Store for Quick Access and Instant Communication

-- Offering visitors and customers of your website the ability to provide feedback in terms of your website’s design as well as your candle brand and the quality of goods you are providing.
+- You are offering visitors and customers of your website the ability to provide feedback regarding your website’s design, your candle brand, and the quality of goods you are providing.

-Having an understanding of the basics of candle making, what the process entails, and how to go about sourcing dyes, fragrances, and other materials can help you to take any candle making skills you have acquired to the next level.
+Understanding the basics of candle making, what the process entails, and how to go about sourcing dyes, fragrances, and other materials can help you take any candle-making skills you have acquired to the next level.

 What part of operating a candle-making business is most appealing to you?
 Which seems most difficult, especially if you are new to the industry?
 Let us know in the comments below!